clarenceb/aro4x-demo/README.md

 Demonstration of various Azure Red Hat Openshift features and basic steps to create and configure a cluster.
 Always refer to the [official docs](https://docs.microsoft.com/en-us/azure/openshift/) for the latest up-to-date documentation as things may have changed since this was last updated.

+Note:

+* Red Hat's [Managed OpenShift Black Belt Team](https://mobb.ninja/) also have great documentation on configuring ARO so check that out.

 Index
 -----